 ScratchJr coding is used for children between the ages of 5-7 to build projects where they can design their own project and use blocks to build it.
 The blocks make stories come to life by giving children the option to move their character, add sound effects, make their character speak, and create their own blocks.
 In the example below, we have created our own background and animated three ballerinas to perform in sync together.

 ScratchJr coding makes complex programming concepts understandable for young children to comprehend by building their own project with blocks.
+You can learn even more about it in our fun live virtual Scratch Junior class.

 Scratch coding is a fun tool for children that will allow them to make their stories come to life through the creation of animations and games.
 Scratch takes a simple block-based approach to coding that makes it easy for kids to learn basics to building a really cool program.